MRDAVISS6/25-s2-stumpy-elephants/README.md

 Communication/Conflict resolutions:
 - Acknowledge all feedback.
-- Person who wrote code, is responsable for commenting and making it easy to read.
+- The person who wrote a piece of code is responsable for commenting and making that piece easy to read/follow.
 - Ping discord when you've pushed so others know to pull.
 - Respect working hours.
--

 Checklist - to be revised
 - Do I understand the code I am reading?